echu-vb/manufacturing-sales-analysis/README.md

 Conducted sales analysis on a manufacuring company using sample data found on the following [link](https://www.kaggle.com/datasets/kyanyoga/sample-sales-data/data).

+To view a Tableau dashboard created using the data, click [here](https://public.tableau.com/app/profile/ethan.chu2920/viz/ManufactoringSalesDashboard/Dashboard1)

 Additional queries can be found on `sales_sample.sql`.
 ***

 ## Schema